-As part of the Annie E. Casey Foundation and other investors, the Jim Casey Youth Opportunities Initiative is active, in states and in local communities across the nation to increase opportunities for young people who are in or transitioning from foster care.
+The Annie E. Casey Foundation's Jim Casey Youth Opportunities Initiative® is active in states and in local communities across the nation to increase opportunities for young people who are in or transitioning from foster care.
 The organization:

 - Three states extend supports for children in foster care from age 18 to 21;

 - Seven states extend Medicaid from age 18 to 21;

 - Four states provide tuition waivers for secondary education;